 No, your insurance rates should not increase due to auto glass replacement.
 Insurance companies do not factor glass claims by themselves into the equation when determining your risk assignment or your insurance rates.
 Unlike accidents, windshield replacements are comprehensive claims that you have no control over.
 To be sure, however, check your policy or call your agent.

 Quite simply most states grant you the consumer the Right to Choose which company repairs your car.
 You may find that your insurance company tries to direct you to a shop that they have cut a special deal with to save money on the claim.
 Since not all shops follow safe installation procedures, your insurance company has no way of knowing what kind of job will be done on your car.
 You do not have to go where your insurance company tries to steer you.
 If you do decide to go where your insurance company wants you to go, make sure you ask about OEM parts, urethane sealants, safe drive-away times, and written warranties.
 The Better Business Bureau should also be called before doing business with any glass replacement company.

 TPA stands for Third Party Administrator.
 TPA’s are used by insurance companies to process claims.
 The 1-800 number your insurance company gave you to call in a claim will usually go to a TPA and not your insurance company.
 This is important to know because some TPA’s are actually glass companies and have an interest in sending you to one of their own shops.
-Remember, by law, in Arizona you have a right to choose who repairs your auto glass.
+Remember, by law, you have a right to choose who repairs your auto glass.
 Any recommendation made is that of the TPA and is not required by your insurance company.